Nexolight/wtstamp/README.md

 * Saldo view which will show required and done work for the whole year, month, week and day plus the difference/balance at the moment (realtime).
 * Day view which will show start, end, worktime, breaktime and break ranges.
 For ongoing days or breaks this is realitime.
-* Week and Month view.
+* Week view.
 Shows a table with the non-free days listed with their dates, start, end, required worktime and work done.
 For ongoing days this is realtime.
+* Month view.
+(Just like week view)
+* Year view.
+(Just like month view)

 **Settings allow you to change:**

 * Application data directory
 * The format times and dates are presented (limited)
+* When a year is considered a "new year" worktime wise (affects some views)
+* Calc cycles (User defined ranges with different work conditions)
   * Time to work per day
-* When a year is considered a "new year" worktime wise (affects some views)
-* The calculation cycles itself.
-Files are either ignored or read depending on that.
+  * workdays
-* workdays, holidays, specialdays
+* Free days a.e. holidays or yearly specialdays

 ### What does it better, or why this tool exists?